How to Grow Tomatoes

 - how to select and prepare the soil for planting,

-- how to maintain tomato plants in order to achieve higher yields and good quality of the tomatoes.
+- how to maintain tomato plants in order to achieve higher yields and good quality tomatoes.

 Soil Preparation and Fertilization

-If you grow tomato plants for transplanting and/or in the pots, it is good practice to gradually expose young tomato plants to the full sun and little bit colder air - this will strengthen the plants and prepare them for outside conditions.
+If you grow tomato plants for transplanting and/or in the pots, it is good practice to expose young tomato plants to the full sun gradually and a little bit of colder air - this will strengthen the plants and prepare them for outside conditions.

-Soil preparation can start in autumn, before soil is frozen, but early in the spring is not to late to make good tomato soil.
+Soil preparation can start in autumn before the soil is frozen, but early in the spring is not too late to make good tomato soil.

 If you have light, sandy soil, add aged manure or manure in pellets (or both) and compost/humus.
 They will help the soil to retain moisture and nutrients and will feed the plants.
 Also, adding balanced NPK fertilizers is highly recommended to improve the plants' growth.

-When transplanting the plants on the permanent position, the easiest method for small gardens is planting the tomato plants in the individual holes - make 15cm (6 inches) hole, add some more (10-15g - one third to one half of an ounce) of NPK fertilizer and a handful of compost/humus, mix little bit everything and plant the tomato.
+When transplanting the plants to the permanent position, the easiest method for small gardens is planting the tomato plants in individual holes - make a 15cm (6 inches) hole, add some more (10-15g - one third to one half of an ounce) of NPK fertilizer and a handful of compost/humus, mix little bit everything and plant the tomato.